Sathvik-kota/TokenWise-Real-time-Solana-Wallet-Intelligence-Platform/README.md

 ## Workflow
 1. **Fetch Top Wallets**
-   Use `1_fetch_top_wallets.ipynb` to call Helius RPC and save the top 60 holders to `data/top_wallets.txt`.
+   Use `Fetching_60+WebhookReg` to call Helius RPC and save the top 60 holders to `data/top_wallets.txt`.

 2. **Ngrok Setup**
    Use `2_ngrok_auth_and_url.ipynb` to authenticate Ngrok and get a public webhook URL.

 3. **Register Webhook**
-   Use `3_register_webhook.ipynb` to register the public URL and top wallet list with Helius.
+   Use `Fetching_60+WebhookReg` to register the public URL and top wallet list with Helius.

 4. **Run Flask Server**
    Use `4_flask_webhook_server.ipynb` to receive and process transactions in real time.

 5. **View Dashboard**
-   Use `5_streamlit_dashboard.ipynb` to launch the dashboard and explore token activity.
+   Use `streamlit_dashboard.ipynb` to launch the dashboard and explore token activity.